 - Rotating Ball Valve – A ball rests upon spring-loaded seals, so when the faucet is off, the ball is pressed up against the seals.

 Most leaky taps are easily fixed, as there are many DIY articles and videos online showing you how to take taps apart and fix the issue.
 The majority of methods involve removing the handle and popping out the main mechanism.
 The part needing a replacement will be either be the main mechanism or the sealing, and all parts can be found at a local DIY store.

 This is especially a problem when the people who use the shower have longer hair, as the long hairs get trapped in the drain and collect other non-perishables that go down there.
 Knowing how to prevent a clogged drain is almost as important as knowing how to fix one.
 You can buy cheap hair catchers for your shower drain from many home stores, which are easy to remove after they have become full of hair.
 Furthermore, avoiding putting anything down the kitchen sink such as food particles or grease will drastically reduce the chances of drain blockages in the future.

-A slow moving drain could be an issue with the internal pressure of the plumbing vent.
-Although we recommend plumbing vent issues to be handled by a plumber, if the problem is due to a buildup of debris in our drain pipes, you should be able to remove this with a plunger or using a cable auger.
+A slow-moving drain could be an issue with the internal pressure of the plumbing vent.
+Although we recommend plumbing vent issues to be handled by a plumber, if the problem is due to a buildup of debris in your drain pipes, you should be able to remove this with a plunger or using a cable auger.

 A Running Toilet